shubhams-git/ocr-engine/gitbook documentations/05-validation-quality-assurance.md

 ## Quality Scoring

-The overall quality of the final output is a reflection of the success of the validation at each of the four stages.
+The overall quality of the final output is a reflection of the success of the validation at each of the five stages.
 A high-quality result depends on:
 - **High Standard Field Coverage** in Stage 1.
 - **Successful Cash Flow Reconciliation** in Stage 2.
 - **Logical and Data-Driven Strategy** in Stage 3.
+- **Well-Reasoned Enhancement Factors** in Stage 3.5.
 - **Complete Generation of Projections** in Stage 4.

-**Key Takeaway**: Our validation framework is integrated directly into the 4-stage processing pipeline.
-It builds a chain of trust, starting with standardized source data, reconciling it into a complete historical view, building a logical strategy upon it, and finally ensuring the final projections are complete.
+**Key Takeaway**: Our validation framework is integrated directly into the 5-stage processing pipeline.
+It builds a chain of trust, starting with standardized source data, reconciling it into a complete historical view, building a logical strategy upon it, enriching it with external context, and finally ensuring the final projections are complete.